belisards/jupyter-apis-homework/README.md

 # LEDE 2021

-Codes, assignments and projects from LEDE program 2021.
+Third-party code, some assignments and templates from LEDE program 2021.

 ## Steps to run this notebook locally